Veeam Agent Management Infrastructure

 - Workstations and servers running a macOS

-On every Windows machine added to the inventory, Veeam Backup & Replication installs the Veeam Installer Service.
+On every Microsoft Windows computer added to the inventory, Veeam Backup & Replication installs the Veeam Installer Service.
 The service performs the following tasks:

 - Downloads Veeam Agent setup files from the distribution server and installs Veeam Agent on the protected computer.

-On Linux machines, Veeam Backup & Replication does not install additional components for Veeam Agent deployment.
+On Linux computers, Veeam Backup & Replication does not install additional components for Veeam Agent deployment.
 Veeam Backup & Replication connects to a Linux computer via SSH and performs necessary operations on the computer.
+Keep in mind that to connect to Linux computer via SSH, this Linux computer must be added to the list of trusted hosts.
+To learn more, see Configuring Security Settings.

-On macOS machines, you must deploy Veeam Agent for Mac on a computer you want to protect and set a connection to Veeam Backup & Replication.
-After that, you can use Veeam Backup & Replication to perform necessary operations on the computer.
+On Unix and macOS computers, you must deploy Veeam Agent for IBM AIX, Veeam Agent for Oracle Solaris, or Veeam Agent for Mac on a computer you want to protect and set a connection to Veeam Backup & Replication.
+You can manually deploy Veeam Agent for Microsoft Windows and Veeam Agent for Linux as well.
+After that, you can use Veeam Backup & Replication to perform necessary operations on the computers.
+To learn more, see Protected Computers Discovery and Veeam Agent Deployment.

 By default, the role of the distribution server is assigned to the backup server itself.
 However, you can deploy a dedicated distribution server to reduce workload on the backup server.
-To deploy a distribution server, you need to add a Windows-based server to Veeam Backup & Replication and select this server in the properties of a protection group.
+To deploy a distribution server, you need to add a Windows-based server to Veeam Backup & Replication.
+To learn more, see the Adding Microsoft Windows Servers section in the Veeam Backup & Replication User Guide.
+After you assigned the role of distribution server, you need to select this server in the properties of a protection group.
 To learn more, see Specify Discovery and Deployment Options.

 A machine performing the role of the distribution server must meet the following requirements: